mwrielle/a-frame-vue-workshop-project/README.md

 simple-navmesh-constraint: https://github.com/AdaRoseCannon/aframe-xr-boilerplate (MIT Licence)
 Demo: https://onivers.com/aframe-vue-boilerplate/

-## Create a folder for your project and :
+## Create a folder for your project and:

 ### Clone (or fork, or download) from Chabloz